KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made to access an element of an array with an index that is outside the bounds of the array.
 This class cannot be inherited.

-    [System.IndexOutOfRangeException]::New("an attempt is made to access an element of an array with an index that is outside the bounds of the array.
+    throw [System.IndexOutOfRangeException]::New("an attempt is made to access an element of an array with an index that is outside the bounds of the array.
 This class cannot be inherited.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.IndexOutOfRangeException.aspx)